Nebraska Mortgage Calculator

 First, there are several federal agencies (USDA, FHA and VA) that guarantee loans for selected borrowers.
 Many first-time homebuyers can find options which most fit their budget.

-Besides these government-guaranteed programs, it is worth considering some offers from UHC (Nebraska Housing Corporation) available to Nebraskans.
+In addition to these programs, it's worth considering some offers from UHC (Nebraska Housing Corporation) available to Nebraskans.
 In particular, first-time home buyers can apply for FirstHome – down payment and closing costs assistance program, if they qualify for a FHA loan and their FICO score is at least 660.
 This option covers up to 6% of the loan amount toward down payment and/or the closing costs.
 It is important to note that this option comes in the form of a 30-year-fixed-rate second loan only.
 If you do not qualify for the FirstHome program, do not despair.
 Nebraska Housing Score Loan is an alternative program that covers up to 4%.
 The minimum satisfactory credit score is 620.

 FAQ